MetOffice/monio/README.md

 monio::Monio::get().writeState(localFieldSet, fieldMetadataVec, filePath, isLFRicNaming);
 ```

 Where `localFieldSet` is the `atlas::FieldSet` to be populated, `fieldMetadataVec` is the `std::vector<consts::FieldMetadata>`, `filePath` is a `std::string` defining a valid path to the file to be read, and optionally, `isLFRicNaming` is a `bool` defining whether or not the variables should use LFRic or JEDI names.
-If this parameter is not defined, the variables will use LFRic names.
-The only difference this function has with `Monio::writeIncrements` (above) is the fact that this function writes variables with `FieldMetadata.lfricReadName`.
+If this parameter is not defined, the variables will take the corresponding `FieldMetadata.lfricReadName`.
+This is the only difference this function has with `Monio::writeIncrements` (above).

+### Writing A FieldSet

 ## Issues